How to Prepare Your Cut Flower Garden Bed for the Spring Season

 dividing a daylily plant in the early spring: How to prepare a flower bed for spring

-For gardeners with established beds, this process not only helps manage plant size and health but also offers an opportunity to expand the garden’s diversity without additional cost.
+For gardeners with established beds, this process helps manage plant size and health and offers an opportunity to expand the garden’s diversity without additional cost.

 The best time to divide perennials depends on their flowering time.